Aashutosh-Mahajan/Spectra/cli-setup.md

 If you ever need to change your API key or Model, you can simply open and edit the `.spectra/.env` file manually.

-## 🔧 Troubleshooting

-### PDF Generation Issues (Windows)
-If you see an error like `cannot load library 'libgobject-2.0-0'`, it means your Windows system is missing the necessary **GTK+ libraries** that WeasyPrint requires to generate PDFs.

-**How to fix it:**
-1. Download the **GTK3 Runtime for Windows** from this repository: [tschoonj/GTK-for-Windows-Runtime-Environment-Installer](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).
-2. Look for the latest `.exe` (e.g., `gtk3-runtime-3.24.31-2022-05-19-ts-win64.exe`) and run it.
-3. During installation, ensure you check the box that says **"Add GTK+ to your PATH"**.
-4. **Restart your terminal** or VS Code after installation.
-5. Run `spectra` again, and the PDF generation should now work!

 ---

 ## 📊 Live Progress & Reports